almostengr/nsbe-mp.org/docs/donate.md

 *Instructions: On the cart page, adjust the product quantity until it displays the dollar amount that you wish to donate.*

 ## Amazon Smile

+If you shop with Amazon, please consider using Amazon Smile for your purchase.
+NSBE MP receives a percentage of your purchase that is used towards scholarships and community programs.

 <div id="amznCharityBanner">
     <script type="text/javascript" async src="/js/amazonsmile.js"></script>